 What you eat has a lot to do with how healthy you will be.
 Just as what kind of gas you put in your car affects how it will run, what we put into our bodies and minds affect how our bodies and minds work.
 Exercise alone will not make you healthy.
+Here are 16 diet and fitness health tips for women.

 Training without proper nutrition is really not optimum health at all.
 A proper diet is not just about what you eat, but how and when you eat.
 The types of food you put in your body can make the difference between a long life or a short life.